-- “Getting Vaccinated Can Give You the Flu
+- “Getting Vaccinated Can Give You the Flu”

-- “There Is No Treatment for the Flu
+- “There Is No Treatment for the Flu”

 Antibiotics only fight bacterial infections.
 Since influenza is a virus, antibiotics have no effect.
-Furthermore, overuse and misuse of antibiotics can result in reduced effectiveness against the bacteria they are actually intended to kill and even “superbugs” that are entirely resistant to these treatments.
+Furthermore, overuse and misuse of antibiotics can result in reduced effectiveness against the bacteria they are actually intended to kill and even cause “superbugs” that are entirely resistant to these treatments.

-Myth #4: You Can’t Get the Flu More Than Once During Flu Season
+- “You Can’t Get the Flu More Than Once During Flu Season”

-- “If You’re Young and Healthy, You Don’t Need to Get the Vaccine
+- “If You’re Young and Healthy, You Don’t Need to Get the Flu Vaccine”

-The Centers for Disease Control (CDC) recommends that everyone over 6 months of age get vaccinated each season.
+The CDC recommends that everyone over 6 months of age get vaccinated each season.
 Healthy adults are just as susceptible to the virus as other demographics, and vaccination is the best way to prevent the flu.
 If you are caring for an aging loved one, simply getting them vaccinated only provides some protection.
 You and other family members should also get the vaccine to avoid endangering their health and the health of other vulnerable individuals.

-Myth #7: If You Haven’t Gotten a Flu Shot by November, It’s Too Late
+- “If You Haven’t Gotten a Flu Shot by November, It’s Too Late”

 Flu season often peaks between December and February, but the timing can vary.
 Some years heightened flu activity has lasted until May.
 No matter how late it is, if you have not been vaccinated yet, go get it done.
 You could spare yourself and your family a great deal of misery.

-The Facts: How to Avoid Spreading the Flu
+The Facts: How to Prevent Seasonal Flu

 To avoid contracting and spreading the virus, use the following tips:

 - Immediately throw away tissues and other disposable items used by an infected person.

 - Once diagnosed, talk to a healthcare provider about taking antiviral medication to prevent the virus from spreading to other family members, coworkers or friends.

-•Keep surfaces like bedside tables, bathroom surfaces, doorknobs and children’s toys clean by regularly wiping them down with a household disinfectant.
+- Keep high-traffic surfaces like bedside tables, bathroom surfaces, doorknobs and children’s toys clean by regularly wiping them down with a household disinfectant.

 - Do not share eating utensils, dishes or cups with a sick person.
 These items do not need to be cleaned separately, but they should not be shared without washing thoroughly first.